PurpurMC/Purpur/docs/source/configuration.rst

 * **default**: false
 * **description**: Sets whether the server should dump all configuration values to the server log on startup.

+* enable-tick-overload
+    - **default**: false
+    - **description**: Enable/disable the vanilla tick overload detection ("Can't keep up!
+Is the server overloaded?")

+* enable-tps-catchup
+    - **default**: false
+    - **description**: Enable/disable Spigot's TPS catchup (makes everything tick faster than 20 tps after lag spikes, which can cause more lag - also skews /tps reports by ruining the average with above 20 tps entries)

 logger
 ~~~~~~
 * show-duplicate-entity-uuid-errors